heMinger/SSC/summary/reviews.md

 *Thus, previous camera-based SSC solutions [Cao and de Charette, 2022; Huang et al., 2023] tend to utilize learning-based projection techniques to convert 2D image features into a 3D dense space, but their predictions inevitably fall short of capturing accurate geometry without explicit constraints.*
 *But their results still struggle to hallucinate reasonable invisible regions without ensembling global semantic context*

+## TPVFormer 2023
+*MonoScene [5] first backprojects image features to all possible positions in the 3D space along the optical ray to obtain the initial voxel representation and further processes it using a 3D UNet.
+However, it is still challenging to generalize it to 3D perception with multi-view images due to the inefficiency of voxel representations*

 # Tri-perspective view for vision-based 3d semantic occupancy prediction 2023

 ## StereoScene 2024